trezor/trezor-suite/docs/packages/connect/index.md

 });
 ```

-Starting with Trezor Connect 7, we have implemented a new feature — Trezor Connect Manifest — which requires that you as a Trezor Connect integrator, to share your e-mail and application url with us.
+Trezor Connect Manifest requires that you, as a Trezor Connect integrator, share your e-mail and application url with us.
 This provides us with the **ability to reach you in case of any required maintenance.**
 This subscription is mandatory.
 Trezor Connect raises an error that reads "Manifest not set" if manifest is not provided.
 It can be either set via `manifest` method or passed as a param in `init` method.